Stablecoins, $CRCL, and Cardano...

 - Strengthens AML and counter-terrorism financing rules.

-Once the GENIUS bill is passed, this will provide clarity for issuers and encourage the likes of banks and even fintech corporations to participate.
+Once the GENIUS bill is passed, this will provide clarity for issuers and encourage the likes of banks and even FinTech corporations to participate.
 Funny thing about this is other jurisdictions like EU, Singapore, and Hong Kong have all implemented or officially proposed strict stable coin regulations, emphasizing reserves, transparency, and AML compliance.
 The longer this bill sits on Trumps desk, the further the US risks falling behind in the war of digital economies.
 It is also important to note this is the first time, to my knowledge that we’re seeing financial and economic warfare being used as leverage in an effort to secure better trade deals, which are ongoing as of today July 10th, 2025.

-Now let’s dive into CRCL and Cardano. $USDC, issued by Circle, is a dollar-backed stable coin with a market cap exceeding $58 billion, at this time.
+Now onto Circle and Cardano. $USDC, issued by Circle, is a dollar-backed stable coin with a market cap exceeding $58 billion, at this time.
 It’s also readily available on multiple blockchains, including Cardano. $USDC is integrated with Cardano to enable fast, low-cost transactions within its ecosystem.
 This allows users on the Cardano blockchain to leverage $USDC for DeFi applications, payments, and even cross-chain settlements that will benefit from Cardano’s energy and cost efficient blockchain.
 Cardano supports stablecoins like $USDC and $DJED (a Cardano-native algorithmic stablecoin) to facilitate on-chain transactions and DeFi growth.
 While Cardano’s enhanced security in comparison to other blockchains presents itself as an ideal and reliable platforms for stable coin deployment, adoption lags far behind other blockchains like Ethereum and Solana.
 All this to say, Cardano’s stablecoin ecosystem is still developing, and its success depends on broader adoption and increased regulatory clarity from US lawmakers.

 If there’s anything you need to take away from this, it’s that stablecoins are pivotal in bridging traditional finance and blockchain, offering stability for on-chain transactions but they still face challenges like illicit use and reserve risks.
 If you’re an active trader, stablecoins are your friends they present a safe haven for you to place your funds without having to worry about price volatility.
 Stablecoins are also ironically the trojan horse for banks to finally begin understanding the value in leveraging DeFi.
 They’re still a few steps behind, and those of us that DO understand it won’t hold it against them because this just means more fun for us in the meantime.
-If you haven’t experimented yet, do yourself a favor and go to AAVE or any other lending DeFi application and you’ll quickly see how valuable stablecoins can be in borrowing and lending.
+If you haven’t experimented yet, do yourself a favor and go to AAVE or any other lending DeFi application and you’ll quickly see how valuable stablecoins can be in borrowing, lending, and your every day lives.

 Leave a comment: